 Sales Managers’ Most Common Mistakes — #1

-* the methods the manager uses to communicate with the sales people
+- Methods the manager uses to communicate with the salespeople

 A highly focused, strategically-designed sales structure can be one of the company’s greatest assets, as it ultimately shapes the behavior of the sales force.